The Rest Is Silence

 The advent of moving pictures has seldom been better chronicled than by Nae Caranfil's long-time coming labour of cinematic love.

-In his pre-screening remarks, Caranfil explained that he'd written the script two decades ago.
-After fortuitously being read by David Putman (many writers' work never gets to even that stage) the project was deemed "too big for Enigma [Films], too small for Columbia [Pictures]."
-The irascible director/writer cheekily opined that if only Columbia had made his film they would still be in business today [the famous brand was purchased by Sony in 1989.
+In his pre-screening remarks, Caranfil explained that he’d written the script two decades ago.
+After fortuitously being read by David Putman (many writers’ work never gets to even that stage) the project was deemed “too big for Enigma [Films], too small for Columbia [Pictures].”
+The irascible director/writer cheekily opined that if only Columbia had made his film they would still be in business today [the famous brand was purchased by Sony in 1989].
 He dreams too much in Technicolor®, methinks.

-Fortunately for Romanians and audiences worldwide, the financing was finally arranged (mercifully before the current credit crunch, cross- reference below).
+Fortunately for Romanians and audiences worldwide, the financing was finally arranged (mercifully before the current credit crunch, cross-reference below).

-Man-about-town, failed-actor, Grig (Marius Florea Vizante in a first-rate performance) opts to abandon his father's career (Romania's favourite comic actor) and embrace the merging silent-movie technology after he doesn't make the cut in the national acting school.
+Man-about-town, failed-actor, Grig (Marius Florea Vizante in a first-rate performance) opts to abandon his father’s career (Romania’s favourite comic actor) and embrace the merging silent-movie technology after he doesn’t make the cut for the national acting school.

-To avoid the humiliation of becoming a cloakroom attendant in Dad's workplace (the National Theatre of Romania), Grig creatively bamboozles the wealthy Leon (Ovidiu Niculescu plays the conniving financier in a totally convincing manner) who is cinematically coerced into funding the unheard of screen time of two hours of the wily director's first major feature (Caranfil comes in with all of that plus 15 minutes more).
-This early epic will recreate Romania's uprising and banishment of the Turks in 1877.
+To avoid the humiliation of becoming a cloakroom attendant in Dad’s workplace (the National Theatre of Romania), Grig creatively bamboozles the wealthy Leon (Ovidiu Niculescu plays the conniving financier in a totally convincing manner) who is cinematically coerced into funding the unheard of screen time of two hours required for the wily director’s first major feature (Caranfil comes in with all of that plus 15 minutes more).
+This early epic will recreate Romania’s uprising and banishment of the Turks in 1877.

 Emilia, the love interest, comes in the alluring, fictional form of Mirela Zeta.
 At times a life-drawing model, social climber and doomed actor she captures Grig's libido early on but has to endure a long-running cold water gag that loses steam by its last splash.